The main topics are:

 This course won’t teach them to be a counsellor but may help them decide whether or not to continue training.

-Further information about the Award may be found on the CPCAB website.
+Further information about the Certificate may be found on the CPCAB website.

-There are no formal entry requirements to this course but you must have a level of spoken English that allows you to complete the assessment requirements of the course.
+You must have a level of spoken English that allows you to complete the assessment requirements of the course.
+Preference will be given to those who have completed a relevant introductory programme [e.g. Level 2 Award in Introduction to Counselling Skills or equivalent].

 All fees are set in accordance with DfE regulations.